akaihola/graylint/README.rst

            with:
              fetch-depth: 0
          - uses: actions/setup-python@v5
-         - uses: akaihola/darker@1.7.3
+         - uses: akaihola/graylint@0.0.1
            with:
-             options: "--check --diff --isort --color"
+             options: "-v"
              src: "./src"
-             version: "~=1.7.3"
+             version: "~=0.0.1"
              lint: "flake8,pylint==2.13.1"

 There needs to be a working Python environment, set up using ``actions/setup-python`` in the above example.
-Darker will be installed in an isolated virtualenv to prevent conflicts with other workflows.
+Graylint will be installed in an isolated virtualenv to prevent conflicts with other workflows.

-``"uses:"`` specifies which Darker release to get the GitHub Action definition from.
+``"uses:"`` specifies which Graylint release to get the GitHub Action definition from.
 We recommend to pin this to a specific release.
-``"version:"`` specifies which version of Darker to run in the GitHub Action.
+``"version:"`` specifies which version of Graylint to run in the GitHub Action.
 It defaults to the same version as in ``"uses:"``, but you can force it to use a different version as well.
-Darker versions available from PyPI are supported, as well as commit SHAs or branch names, prefixed with an ``@`` symbol (e.g. ``version: "@master"``).
+Graylint versions available from PyPI are supported, as well as commit SHAs or branch names, prefixed with an ``@`` symbol (e.g. ``version: "@master"``).

-The ``revision: "master..."`` (or ``"main..."``) option instructs Darker to compare the current branch to the branching point from main branch when determining which source code lines have been changed.
+The ``revision: "master..."`` (or ``"main..."``) option instructs Graylint to run linters in the branching point from main branch and then run them again in the current branch.
-If omitted, the Darker GitHub Action will determine the commit range automatically.
+If omitted, the Graylint GitHub Action will determine the commit range automatically.

-``"src:"`` defines the root directory to run Darker for.
+``"src:"`` defines the root directory to run Graylint for.
-This is typically the source tree, but you can use ``"."`` (the default) to also reformat Python files like ``"setup.py"`` in the root of the whole repository.
+This is typically the source tree, but you can use ``"."`` (the default) to also lint Python files like ``"setup.py"`` in the root of the whole repository.

-You can also configure other arguments passed to Darker via ``"options:"``.
+You can also configure other arguments passed to Graylint via ``"options:"``.
-It defaults to ``"--check --diff --color"``.
+It defaults to ``""``.
-You can e.g. add ``"--isort"`` to sort imports, or ``"--verbose"`` for debug logging.
+You can e.g. add ``"--verbose"`` for debug logging.

-To run linters through Darker, you can provide a comma separated list of linters using the ``lint:`` option.
+To run linters through Graylint, you can provide a comma separated list of linters using the ``lint:`` option.
 Only ``flake8``, ``pylint`` and ``mypy`` are supported.
-Other linters may or may not work with Darker, depending on their message output format.
+Other linters may or may not work with Graylint, depending on their message output format.
 Versions can be constrained using ``pip`` syntax, e.g. ``"flake8>=3.9.2"``.

-*New in version 1.1.0:*
-GitHub Actions integration.
-Modeled after how Black_ does it, thanks to Black authors for the example!

-*New in version 1.4.1:*
-The ``revision:`` option, with smart default value if omitted.

-*New in version 1.5.0:*
-The ``lint:`` option.

 .. _Using linters: